karmaniverous/stan-cli/.stan/system/stan.requirements.md

 Archive inclusion (full archives)

 - `facet.state.json` is always included in full archives (anchored) whether or not it is gitignored.
-This guarantees downstream assistants can deterministically read the next‑run facet defaults from attached artifacts.
+This allows downstream assistants to deterministically read the next‑run facet defaults from attached artifacts.
+- `facet.state.json` should also appear in the diff archive when it has changed since the current snapshot baseline.
+  - If it was not present in the snapshot baseline, it may appear once as “added” when the user changes the view mid-thread (acceptable).
 - This inclusion does not override reserved denials (e.g., `.git/**`, `<stanPath>/diff/**`, `<stanPath>/patch/**`, and archive outputs under `<stanPath>/output/…`).

 - Reserved denials and precedence (engine‑documented behavior, enforced by core):